Louise Brooks: Sexuality

-By her own admission, Brooks was a sexually liberated woman, unafraid to experiment, even posing nude for art photography, and her liaisons with many film people were legendary, although much of it is speculation.
+By her own admission, Brooks was a sexually liberated woman, unafraid to experiment, even posing nude for art photography.

 Brooks enjoyed fostering speculation about her sexuality, cultivating friendships with lesbian and bisexual women including Pepi Lederer and Peggy Fears, but eschewing relationships.
 She admitted to some lesbian dalliances, including a one-night stand with Greta Garbo.
 She later described Garbo as masculine but a "charming and tender lover".
 Despite all this, she considered herself neither lesbian nor bisexual:

 According to biographer Barry Paris, Brooks had a "clear preference for men", but she did not discourage the rumors that she was a lesbian, both because she relished their shock value, which enhanced her aura, and because she personally valued feminine beauty.
 Paris claims that Brooks "loved women as a homosexual man, rather than as a lesbian, would love them. ...
 The operative rule with Louise was neither heterosexuality, homosexuality, or bisexuality.
 It was just sexuality ..."